Cairo-Data-Science-Club-CDC/Fifa-worldcup-2022/docs/01-hosting_history.md

 ## # … with 25 more rows
 ```

-Next, add a layer of bars showing the times of bids using a transparent color
+Next, we add a layer of bars showing the times of bids using a transparent color

 ```r